-You pay 20% of the total cost for Medicare-covered prosthetic devices.
+You pay a group selected copay for Medicare-covered prosthetic devices.

-You pay 20% of the total cost for Medicare-covered medical supplies related to prosthetics, splints, and other devices.
+You pay group selected copay/coinsurance of the cost for Medicare-covered medical supplies related to prosthetics, splints, and other devices.

-Pulmonary rehabilitation services\
+Pulmonary rehabilitation services

 Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.